Freetech-Solutions/omlnginx/DOCS.md

 Arquitecture
 ============

-The arquitecture of the system is show in the following diagram:
+The arquitecture of the system is shown in the following diagram:

 ![alt text](images/omnidialer-arquitecture.svg "Omnidialer arquitecture")